bhattgauravNIT/SystemDesign/HLD/05_Database/03_Sharding/03_Rebalancing.md

 **a) Hash rebalancing**

-Leys suppose we have sharded our data using some sharding strategy and at this time the data looks like
+Leys suppose we have sharded our data using hash based sharding strategy and at this time the data looks like

 S0 -> 4,8,12,16
 S1 -> 1,5,9,13